r-nowlen/drifterbot/README.md

 # drifterbot
-A Discord bot to help remind you of Destiny 2's best game mode.
+A Discord bot to help remind you of Destiny 2's best game mode - Gambit.